skylineos/clsp-videojs-plugin/README.md

 `[clsp protocol]-jwt://[sfs-ip-address]:[port-number-of-web-socket]/[stream-id]?token=[jwt-token]`

-For our spec, we requrire a bas64 encoded access url, base 64 stream url, and a time in minutes when the token should expire.
+For our spec, we requrire a base 64 encoded access url, base 64 encoded stream url, and a time in minutes when the token should expire.
 ```
 {